 Nadine – for the hand-painted metallic gold mandala painting on the wall.
 My soul.
 You know how much this means to me.
 Everything.

-Heléne – for all the sneaky behind-the-scenes photos you have taken, I could print an album.
+Heléne – for all the sneaky behind-the-scenes photos you’ve taken, I could print an album.
 I might!

 Livvy and all the models – the gallery of picture frames on the wall with all our Mama friends who met us at wine farms and interesting locations for photoshoots – so much fun – and the giver of the fun: Livvy.
 I mean.
 No words.
 Just gratitude.